Ready to find the perfect college degree?

 If you like both computers and visual art, a career in web design and development might be the right career path for you.
-Web design combines the technical skills of computer programming with the artistic skills of graphic design, which makes it one of the top 10 degrees for creative people.
-With a web design degree, you can get a job that puts your creative personality and natural attention to detail to work creating functional and aesthetically appealing websites, while earning a high salary for your work.
+Web design combines the technical skills of computer programming with the artistic skills of graphic design.
+It’ss one of the top 10 degrees for creative people.
+With a web design degree, you can get a job that puts your creative personality and natural attention to detail to work creating functional and aesthetically appealing websites.
+You’ll earn a high salary for your work.

 A Degree in Web Design

 Perhaps you’ve always had an eye for good aesthetic design.
-To learn the technical skills you will need to become a successful web developer or web designer, though, you will need an education.
-Some entry-level positions may be available to self-taught candidates with a high school diploma, but many employers seek candidates with a formal college education, typically at least an associate’s or bachelor’s degree.
+To learn the technical skills you will need to become a successful web developer or web designer, you will need an education.
+Some entry-level positions may be available to self-taught candidates with a high school diploma.
+But many employers seek candidates with a formal college education, typically at least an associate’s or bachelor’s degree.

 Students pursuing a bachelor’s degree in web design will spend more time – about twice as long – in school, taking general education courses that round out their education.
-Often, aspiring web developers benefit from taking courses in art history and business during their college career, especially if they, like one-quarter of all web developers, intend to work for themselves.
+Often, you will benefit from taking courses in art history and business during your college career, especially if you, like one-quarter of all web developers, intend to work for yourself.

 Alternatives to Studying Web Design

-Studying web design will provide you with the graphic arts skills and knowledge of how to use publishing tools and basic programming languages, but it may not give you all of the skills you need for more technical positions, the BLS reported.
+Studying web design will provide you with the graphic arts skills and knowledge of how to use publishing tools and basic programming languages.
+But it may not give you all of the skills you need for more technical positions, the BLS reports.
 If you enjoy the technical aspect of web design and think that you might want to someday move into a web architect position, studying computer science or computer programming at the bachelor’s degree level might be a better choice for you.

 Web designers earn a median annual salary of $62,500, according to the BLS.
 They also have a very positive job outlook, with the BLS expecting opportunities in web design to increase by 20 percent over a decade.